Home

 1. Warm rice in a large saucepan with 1/2 cup coconut milk and a small amount of water.

-2. While rice warms, place oil in a large pan on medium high heat.
+2. While rice warms, place a large pan over medium-high heat with 1/4 cup veggie broth.
 Add onion, garlic, cumin and mustard, and cook for 5 minutes or until onions are translucent.
 Add spinach and cover until wilted.
+Feel free to add more veggie broth (or water) to the pan as needed to fully cook these ingredients.
 Remove lid and add remaining ingredients.
 Cook until heated through, stirring occasionally.

 Serves: 4